NSO-developer/nso-sso-duo-integration-package/README.md

 This NSO authentication package provides SAMLv2 functionality based on original cisco-nso-saml2-auth and modified to compatible with Cisco DUO.
 The limitation and configuration that applied on cisco-nso-saml2-auth still applies on this packages.
 For the original Readme of the cisco-nso-saml2-auth, please refer to README_original.md file.

+Except the WebUI protection and feature that introduced in the "main" branch, this branch also include the CLI protection with Multifactor Authentication(2FA) via "external-challenge" and "package-challenge".
+The CLI protection is done with the help of login_duo CLI Tool.

 ## Demo Testbed include Deployment Guide
 * Native NSO installation without assertion encryption enabled - https://github.com/NSO-developer/nso-sso-duo-integration---native
 * Containerized NSO installation with assertion encryption enabled - https://github.com/NSO-developer/nso-sso-duo-integration---containerzed-nso